-Background and Early Life
+Family and Early Life

 Notorious serial killer John Wayne Gacy was born on March 17, 1942, in Chicago, Illinois.
-The son of Danish and Polish parents, Gacy and his siblings grew up with a drunken father who would beat the children with a razor strap if they were perceived to have misbehaved; the man physically assaulted Gacy's mother as well.
+The son of Danish and Polish parents, Gacy and his siblings grew up with a drunken father who would beat the children with a razor strap if they were perceived to have misbehaved; his father physically assaulted Gacy's mother as well.
 Gacy's sister Karen would later say that the siblings learned to toughen up against the beatings, and that Gacy would not cry.

 History of Sexual Assaults

-Yet Gacy had a highly disturbing history.
-He was convicted in 1968 and given a 10-year prison term in relation to the sexual assault of two teen boys.
-He was released on parole in the summer of 1970 but was arrested the following year again after another teen accused Gacy of sexual assault; the charges were dropped when the boy didn't appear during the trial.
+In 1968, Gacy was convicted of sexually assaulting two teen boys and given a 10-year prison sentence.
+He was released on parole in the summer of 1970, but was arrested again the following year after another teen accused Gacy of sexual assault.
+The charges were dropped when the boy didn't appear during the trial.

 On December 11, 1978, 15-year-old Robert Piest went missing.
-It was reported to police that the boy was last seen by his mother at the store he worked at as he headed out to meet Gacy in relation to a potential job.
+It was reported to police that the boy was last seen by his mother at the store he worked at as he headed out to meet Gacy to discuss a potential job.
 On December 21, a police search of Gacy's house in Norwood Park Township, Illinois, uncovered evidence of his involvement in numerous horrific acts, including murder.
-It would later be determined that Gacy had killed 33 boys and young men, the majority of whom had been buried under the house and garage, while others would be recovered from the nearby Des Plaines River.
+It was later discovered that Gacy had committed his first known killing in 1972, taking the life of Timothy McCoy after luring the teen to his home.

-Question of Sanity
+Trial & Question of Sanity